 Liz Ellis left the game she loved with a World Cup or three and was still at the top of her game domestically and internationally.
 I carried this mantra into my playing career.
 As a player, we have all seen that older player who just can’t hang up the boots at the top of their game, and they end up as a shadow of their former self.
 So it’s important to have open and honest discussions with those players about where (and if) they’ll fit into your rebuild.
 Perhaps they can provide better value as a mentor for the youngsters coming through, rather than taking court time away from those kids that you’re trying to develop.

 9. Coach transitions

 There is no set length of time a coach should be at the helm.
 Transitions to new coaches should occur when team performance is plateauing or in decline over sustained seasons.
 And pick a good rebuild coach.
 For example, I know this type of scenario plays to my strengths as a coach, and it’s always these coaching gigs that I chase.
 But once the team is mature and settled, I know I either need to work with a more stable, robust and nurturing coach, or hand over the reins!

 One of the critical humanistic elements of a rebuild is how well a coach is able to build team and club culture, as well as those critical connections with players.
 With few exceptions, the best coaches that I have witnessed nail this are school teachers.
 They have amazing communication skills as coaches, they usually have impressive organisation skills as managers, and they command discipline and respect.
 If you’re unsure who to entrust your club’s and athletes’ development to, a teacher could be a good place to start.

 Heath Brown is a former Australian men’s team captain, and has coached at the elite level in both Victoria and New South Wales.
-He is also heavily involved in corporate leadership at one of Australia’s major banks.
+He is also heavily involved in corporate leadership.